cleolibrary/CLEO-Redux/docs/en/troubleshooting.md

 If CLEO can't create files in `Gameface\Binaries\Win64` it uses another path at `C:\Users\<your_usename>\AppData\Roaming\CLEO Redux`.
 There should be `cleo_redux.log` and the CLEO folder where all your scripts go.

+## Scripts stopped working after CLEO Redux update

+In rare cases there might be an error in command definitions in Sanny Builder Library.
+Delete the [definition file](./definitions.md) from the `.config` folder and restart the game.
+CLEO will redownload the latest version of the file.
+If the problem persists, report the issue using links below.

 ## My problem is not listed there

 - Check the [GitHub tickets](https://github.com/cleolibrary/CLEO-Redux/issues)